jbx-protocol/juice-docs-v1/protocol/learn/project-design.md

     dataSource: 0x0000000000000000000000000000000000000000,
   }
   ```
-* For `_groupedSplits` send an empty array.
+* For `_groupedSplits`, send an empty array.
-* For `_fundAccessConstraints` send an empty array.
+* For `_fundAccessConstraints`, send an empty array.
-* For `_terminals` send an array only including the contract address of the `JBETHPaymentTerminal`.
+* For `_terminals`, send an array only including the contract address of the `JBETHPaymentTerminal`.

-This is the most vanilla project you can launch, which also makes it cheapest to launch gas-wise since relatively little needs to get saved into storage.

-Under these conditions:
+Under these conditions, your project has the following characteristics:
 * Your project can begin receiving funds through the `JBETHPaymentTerminal`.
-* 1,000,000 of your project's tokens will be minted per ETH received since the configured `_data.weight` is `1000000000000000000000000`.
-(The raw value sent has 18 decimal places).
+* 1,000,000 of your project's tokens will be minted per ETH received, because the configured `_data.weight` is `1000000000000000000000000` (the raw value sent has 18 decimal places).
-* All tokens minted as a result of recieved ETH will go to the beneficiary address specified by the payer of the ETH since the configured `_metadata.reservedRate` of 0.
+* All tokens minted as a result of recieved ETH will go to the beneficiary address specified by the payer of the ETH, because the configured `_metadata.reservedRate` is 0.
-* Nothing fancy will happen outside of the default token minting behavior since the configured `_metadata.useDataSourceForPay` is `false`.
+* Nothing fancy will happen outside of the default token minting behavior because the configured `_metadata.useDataSourceForPay` is `false`.
-* None of the funds in the treasury can be distributed to the project owner since no `_fundAccessConstraints` were specified.
+* None of the funds in the treasury can be distributed to the project owner because no `_fundAccessConstraints` were specified.
 This means all funds in the treasury are considered overflow.
-Since the configured `_metadata.redemptionRate` sent is 0 (which represents 100%), all outstanding tokens can be redeemed/burned to claim a proportional part of the overflow.
-This lets everyone who contributed funds have access to their ETH back.
+Because the configured `_metadata.redemptionRate` sent is 0 (which represents 100%), all outstanding tokens can be redeemed/burned to claim a proportional part of the overflow.
+This gives everyone who contributed funds the ability to access to their ETH.
-* A new funding cycle with an updated configuration can be triggered at any time by the project owner since the configured `_data.duration` of 0 and `_data.ballot` of `0x0000000000000000000000000000000000000000`.
+* A new funding cycle with an updated configuration can be triggered at any time by the project owner because the configured `_data.duration` is 0 and `_data.ballot` is `0x0000000000000000000000000000000000000000`.
 This lets the project owner capture an arbitrary amount of what's in the treasury at any given point by sending a reconfiguration with `_fundAccessConstraints` specified.

 Let's see what happens when basic `_fundAccessConstraints` are specified by sending the following [`JBFundAccessContraints`](../specifications/data-structures/jbfundaccessconstraints.md) values: